FAC29A/portfolio-learning-Zukhra/learnings/testing.md

 #### 1. Build a Testing Library

 The concept of testing code is often introduced with complex libraries.
 This hides the core of testing: writing some code that runs your other code and tells you if it’s wrong.
-This workshop introduces the concept by slowly building up a useful function that helps you test your code.
+This workshop introduces the concept by slowly building up a useful and reusable function that helps you test your code.
 ```javascript
 // Testing function to check if two values are equal
 function equal(actual, expected, message) {